Cooperative education: Post-Cincinnati Evolutions

 By 1962, about 150 academic institutions used co-op education, in one form or another.
 Many were outside of engineering.
 The need for professional support of non-engineering programs became obvious, and the membership of ASEE, in 1963, began the Cooperative Education Association.
 To reflect its membership more accurately, it was eventually (sometime in the 1990s or early 2000s) renamed the Cooperative Education and Internship Association.
 It remains today as the professional association for cooperative education outside of ASEE.

 Much of those early efforts of NCCE focused on lobbying and promoting cooperative education.
 In 1965, the federal Higher Education Act provided support specifically for cooperative education.
-Funding continued from the federal government through 1992, when Congress ended its support of cooperative education.
-In all, a total of over $220 million was appropriated by the federal government toward cooperative education.
+Funding continued from the federal government through 1992 when Congress ended its support of cooperative education.
+In total, over $220 million was appropriated by the federal government toward cooperative education.

 In Canada, regulation of cooperative education programs is overseen by CAFCE.
 Programs can apply for accreditation after the first class of co-op students has graduated.
-In order to be accredited, 30% of time spent in the program must be devoted to work experience, and each experience must last at least 12 weeks.
+To be accredited, 30% of the time spent in the program must be devoted to work experience, and each experience must last at least 12 weeks.

 In 1979, educators from Australia, Britain, Canada, and the United States (Northeastern's President, Kenneth Ryder), met to discuss work-related programs in their respective countries.
 In 1981 and 1982, this group, headed by President Ryder, convened an international conference on cooperative education.
-In 1983, several college and university presidents, educational specialists, and employers from around the world (including Australia, Canada, Hong Kong, the Netherlands, the Philippines, the United States and the United Kingdom) formed the World Council and Assembly on Cooperative Education to foster cooperative education around the world.
+In 1983, several college and university presidents, educational specialists, and employers from around the world (including Australia, Canada, Hong Kong, the Netherlands, the Philippines, the United States, and the United Kingdom) formed the World Council and Assembly on Cooperative Education to foster cooperative education worldwide.
 In 1991, it renamed itself the World Association for Cooperative Education (WACE).
 By 2005, that Association had a membership of over 1,000 individuals from 43 different countries.

 In Australia

-Cooperative education is common in most Australian high schools, and has been integrated into many university courses as a part of making up final grades.
-Australian institutions often refer to cooperative education as Work Placement, VET or Prac.
-All of these involve students going out into their field of choice and joining that field of a set number of weeks in unpaid work.
-This unpaid work goes towards credits for graduation in both school and universities Australia wide.
-The Australian government have been funding this programme due to the success in highly regarded applicants that have come from doing the work placement.
-Many companies in Australia are more inclined to hire an individual who has had proper training within their specific field than those who have not, which has created many more successful applicants and jobs within Australia.
+Cooperative education is common in most Australian high schools and has been integrated into many university courses as a part of making up final grades.
+Australian institutions often refer to cooperative education as Work Placement, VET, or Prac.
+All of these involve students going into their chosen field and joining that field for a set number of weeks in unpaid work.
+This unpaid work goes towards credits for graduation in both schools and universities Australia-wide.
+The Australian government has been funding this program due to the success of highly regarded applicants who have come from doing work placements.
+Many companies in Australia are more inclined to hire an individual who has had proper training within their specific field than those who have not, creating many more successful applicants and jobs within Australia.